 The architect has been working with HPO, the ANC, the DCC, and the neighbors to work toward a compatible solution that respects the history, scale, and integrity of this unique row.
 The compatibility of the design has been improved by reducing the massing, raising the quality of materials, and paying attention to architectural detailing.
 Reducing the addition to two stories has helped maintain the visibility at the third floor level of the continuous rear façade along the entire row.
-Setting the roof deck railing back also helps to this end, but a setback of 3 feet on all three sides is recommend so that the visibility of the railing is minimized.
+Setting the roof deck railing back 3' on all three sides also helps to this end minimizing visibility of the railing.

-The depth of the proposed addition-10'-1" is compatible.
+The depth of the proposed addition-12'-4" is compatible.
 The adjacent property at 1628 has a dogleg that is 20' long, although it is only 1 story tall (at 17'-10" tall) and is not the full width of the property.
-The property on the other side at 1624 has a two-story addition that matches the depth of the proposed addition, although it is not the full width of the building.
 While the proposed addition is the full width and two-stories tall, the massing remains subordinate to the main house.

 The chosen materials relate specifically to the historic row in a way that many rear additions do not.
-The use of brick is an obvious and appropriate choice, and the diamond-shaped copper shingle cladding is a specific reference to the use of copper on the front elevations in this row.
+The use of brick is an obvious and appropriate choice and the brick corbeling and rowlock headers are fitting details, however, the alignment and scale of the fenestration could relate more to the historic rear elevations.